 A Cori Urban interview with Vanessa Butler, special to the Republican.

 To read the full article click HERE

-Vanessa R. Butler has won an 27th Annual Connecticut Critics Circle Award, “Outstanding Actress—Play.”
-She won the award on June 27, 2017 for her lead role in “Queens for a Year,” Hartford Stage.
+Vanessa R. Butler won the 27th Annual Connecticut Critics Circle Award, “Outstanding Actress—Play”for her lead role in “Queens for a Year” at Hartford Stage.
 The award is a celebration of the best in professional theater in the state of Connecticut.

 The YPI play, “A Bullet’s Conscience,” is about two sisters grappling with the loss of their brother to gun violence.
 The sisters fall on opposite sides of the gun control debate.
 The students address the larger conversation happening in the U.S.

 Vanessa Butler is represented by ABOUT ARTISTS AGENCY